pallets/jinja/docs/sandbox.rst

     recommend only passing non-shared resources to the template and use some sort of whitelisting for attributes.

-    Also keep in mind that templates may raise runtime or compile time errors, so make sure to catch them.
+    Also keep in mind that templates may raise run-time or compile time errors, so make sure to catch them.

 Operator Intercepting